-Jannis Kounellis was born in Piraeus, Greece, in 1936, but he has lived and worked in Italy for most of his life.
+Jannis Kounellis was born in Piraeus, Greece, in 1936, but he lived and worked in Italy for most of his life and died in 2017.
 He was accepted at the school of painting, Accademia degli Belli Arte in 1956, but in the late 1960s he decided to abandon painting in order to find a different way to express himself artistically.
 He joined the group of Italian artists whose work was denoted as Arte Povera by the art critic and curator Germano Celant in 1967.

 Jannis Kounellis (b.
 1936).
 Foto: Steen Gyldendal

 Arte Povera represented a break away from painting, particularly the expressive tradition.
 By employing humble, primitive materials such as coal, iron, rocks, and basic foodstuffs the Arte Povera artists created a kind of anti-commercial and anti-formal art with strong political and art-critical undertones.
 The translation of 'Arte Povera' as 'Poor Art' covers some of the meanings of the original term, but 'povera' can also mean e.g. 'deceased'.
 The many meanings of the term are difficult to translate into other languages.